Planar Kinematics: Cyclic Fixed Points, Mirror Superpotential, k-Dimensional Catalan Numbers, and Root Polytopes: Polytopes: Roots and Deformations of the PK Point

 \begin{cor} The maximal cells of a polymatroidal blade arrangement are generalized permutohedra\footnote{It is immediate that the bounded maximal cells occurring in a polymatroidal blade arrangement are polypositroids, as introduced very recently in \cite{2020LP}.} whose facets are in hyperplanes of the form $x_i+x_{i+1}+\cdots +x_{j} = c_{i,j}$. \end{cor}

 \begin{example} Figure \ref{fig:hexagonblade} gives two polymatroidal blade arrangements on the vertices of a two-dimensional generalized permutohedron.
-Clearly, all of the maximal cells (some of which are unbounded) are generalized permutohedra (note that this included the unbounded case of permutohedral cones). \end{example}
+Clearly, all of the maximal cells (some of which are unbounded) are generalized permutohedra (note that this included the unbounded case generalized permutohedra). \end{example}